7MinutesDead-Git/govee-react/README.md

 This is like how video games smooth out player movement with network or server latency.
 If you're into game development, you've likely seen `lerp` a lot, haha.

 ## SETUP
-1) Once you have cloned down or forked this repo, be sure to run `npm install` in the root directory to install the dependencies *(such as the very nice [react-hot-toast](https://react-hot-toast.com/) for fancy toast notifications when commands are being sent to the server).*
+1) Clone or fork this repo.
+2) Run `pnpm install` in the root directory to install the dependencies *(such as the very nice [react-hot-toast](https://react-hot-toast.com/) for fancy toast notifications when commands are being sent to the server).*
-2) On your local dev build, you'll need to place a `.env` file in the root directory, configured as such:
+3) On your local dev build, you'll need to place a `.env` file in the root directory, configured as such:
 ```
 VITE_PORT="8080"
 VITE_SERVER_URL="http://localhost"
 VITE_SERVER_SOCKET="ws://localhost"
 ```
-3) You'll want to modify these environment variables on whatever service you decide to host the app on, to match where you end up hosting the backend server *(for example, replace `http://localhost` with `whatever-you-name-your-backend.fly.io` if your server was hosted on fly.io)*.
+4) You'll want to modify these environment variables on whatever service you decide to host the app on, to match where you end up hosting the backend server *(for example, replace `http://localhost` with `whatever-you-name-your-backend.fly.io` if your server was hosted on fly.io)*.
     Most services have their own ways of setting environment variables, so check with their documentation (netlify for example has an "Environment" setting under "Build and Deploy" where you can declare these for production).

-4) Setup the [govee-server backend here](https://github.com/7MinutesDead-Git/govee-server), and choose a hosting service or method for deployment of a backend.
+5) Setup the [govee-server backend here](https://github.com/7MinutesDead-Git/govee-server), and choose a hosting service or method for deployment of a backend.

-5) Deploy and have fun!
+6) Deploy and have fun!